R&D Project

 Milestone for 2030

-The project will develop AI-robots that estimate and reflect the intentions and thoughts of scientists based on their past activities to autonomously perform scientific experiments that could not be done by human scientists alone.
+The project will develop AI-robots that estimate and incorporate the intentions and thoughts of scientists based on their past activities to autonomously perform scientific experiments that could not be performed by human scientists alone.

 Milestone for 2025

-The project will develop AI-robots that automatically interpret a large set of experimental results and propose hypotheses to scientists that humans would not be able to come up with, enabling scientists to formulate new strategies to perform scientific experiments that could not be done by human scientists alone.
+The project will develop AI-robots that automatically interpret large sets of experimental results and propose hypotheses to scientists that humans might not conceive, enabling scientists to formulate new strategies to perform scientific experiments that human scientists alone could not perform.

 R&D theme progress reports